r-ramos2/aws-devsecops-react-app/README.md

-# AWS DevSecOps React App: Secure CI/CD Pipeline with Terraform
+# Secure CI/CD Pipeline with Jenkins and Terraform for OWASP Compliance

 ## Table of Contents